mesbah1033/understanding_nextjs_fullstack/nextjs-dashboard/README.md

         - data.ts: Reading data from DB.
         - definitions.ts: Type definition to convert Database "variable types" to React/JSX "variable types"
         - utils.ts: [I DON'T UNDERSTAND]
+        - placeholder-data.js: Placeholder data for the DB.
+Each JavaScript object in the file represents a table in your database
     - app/ui: Contains all the UI components for your application, such as cards, tables, and forms.
 To save time, we've pre-styled these components for you.
         - customers: [I DON'T UNDERSTAND]
         - dashboard: [I DON'T UNDERSTAND]